chevere/docs/library/ClassMap.md

 # ClassMap

-`🚧 OUTDATED DOCS`

-The [ClassMap](../reference/Chevere/Components/ClassMap/ClassMap.md) component is in charge of collecting full-qualified class names.
+The ClassMap component is in charge of collecting full-qualified class names.

 ## Creating ClassMap